noloader/Build-Scripts/README.md

 Fourth, and most importantly, the documentation complicates package building. `libidn` and `libidn2` were especially difficult to build because the packages assumed a maintainer building for a desktop system with repos full of everything needed for a build.
 Configuring with `--no-gtk-doc` required a `bootstrap` or `autoreconf` which required additional steps and additional dependencies.

+Some documentation is built and installed.
+You can run `clean-docs` to remove most of it.
+Use `sudo` if you installed into a privileged location.

 ## Autotools

 Autotools is its own special kind of hell.
 Autotools is a place where progammers get sent when they have behaved badly.